 When it comes to site visits, you have an opportunity to do more than talk about the city.
 Schedule dinners or catered lunches with unique local restaurants, and plan a community tour that incorporates popular parts of the town.
 You could even involve the staff and have them rank their favorite local eateries, attractions and activities, which can help your candidates get to know the community - and their potential colleagues - better.

 Also consider how to tout the community before you meet the candidate.
-Include descriptions, images and videos in your job postings that provide a glimpse of life in the area.
+Include descriptions and images in your job postings that provide a glimpse of life in the area.
 Think about what would help a doctor envision themselves living and practicing there.

 It can be more challenging if you recruit to a location without the intimate knowledge that comes with living there.
 Still, a little research can help you familiarize and provide useful insights to your candidates.

 City websites, along with convention and visitors bureau sites, often highlight a community’s top attractions and what’s on the horizon.
 Other sites like AreaVibes and NeighborhoodScout aggregate communities’ real estate, demographics, crime, school and other information.

 When promoting the organization, think about the current culture and stated mission - and the type of doctors who will help achieve it.